 Andromeda, a Show That Almost Made It

-I saw a few early episodes
+I viewed a few of the early episodes of Andromeda recently, and was rather

 What it Was About

 Andromeda Ascendant is set in a 'dark' universe; not the happy 'we all get

 along' Star Trek future.

-We begin with a Rip Van Winkle; Captain Hunt, held in stasis by a Black Hole for
+We begin with a Rip Van Winkle; Captain Hunt, [played by Sorbo] who had

 a 'dark ages' descended on the galaxy.